tracy-tucker/treuther.github.io/_posts/2019-08-03-cli_gem_portfolio_project.markdown

 ## The CLI Environment
 ![](https://res.cloudinary.com/tracyr/image/upload/v1564862347/cli-screenshot_nw3tkh.jpg)

-**BEFORE GOING ANY FURTHER** I needed to do the following - I needed to assign a class to the file **AND** associate (or use namespacing) the newly created class with the project gem.
+**BEFORE GOING ANY FURTHER** I needed to do the following - assign a class to the file **AND** associate (or namespace) the newly created class with the project gem.

 This basically tells the class that it belongs to the project gem, and we do this because there are many gems that can be associated with one project and we want **THIS** class to know which gem it belongs to.
+This is a way to keep related objects together.
 ```
 class CoffeeSale::CLI
 ```
-And I started every \rb file I created and used namespacing for the class setup.
+Henceforth, every .rb file I created, I used namespacing for the class setup.

 At first, it was difficult for me to wrap my head around the idea of creating a "fake" CLI environment instead of just going *straight for the scrape*.
 But taking note of others starting in the CLI file made me decide to follow suit - **and it was an excellent idea.** After digging in, it made total sense to do this first.